 Instructions

-- In a large mixing bowl, or stand mixer fitted with paddle attachment, beat together room temperature butter, powdered sugar, cocoa powder, and salt until well combined.2 ½ sticks unsalted butter, 3 cups powdered sugar, ¾ cup unsweetened cocoa powder, ¼ teaspoon salt
+- In a large mixing bowl, or stand mixer fitted with paddle attachment, beat together room temperature butter until smooth.
+Add the powdered sugar, cocoa powder, and salt until well combined.2 ½ sticks unsalted butter, 3 cups powdered sugar, ¾ cup unsweetened cocoa powder, ¼ teaspoon salt

 - To the bowl add heavy cream, molasses, and vanilla extract.
 Beat on low until ingredients are combined.½ cup heavy cream, 1 tablespoon molasses, 1 teaspoon vanilla extract

-- Increase speed to high and beat for 5 full minutes, scraping down bowl occasionally.
+- Increase speed to medium and beat for 5 full minutes, scraping down bowl occasionally.
 The frosting should be very fluffy, like a bowl of whipped cream.
-Use to frost a moist chocolate cake, vanilla cake, or fluffy banana cake!
+Use to frost a layer cake or 24 cupcakes.
 Makes 4 cups.

 Notes